Lightning-AI/pytorch-lightning/docs/source/early_stopping.rst

     :meth:`~pytorch_lightning.core.lightning.LightningModule.training_step`,
     the `early_stop_on` metric, specified in the initialization of the :class:`~pytorch_lightning.core.step_result.Result` object is used
-    and raise an error if it was not specified.
+    and display a warning if it was not specified.

     .. testcode::